Quick start guide

 4. Your app is published and visible to customers in the Marketplace

-At this point, your app is installable via the Marketplace, using the installation link defined during app creation.
+At this point, your app is installable via the HiBob Marketplace based on the installation mode set in Basic information.

 Contact us